relizaio/rebom/README.md

 *N.B.* (!)
 Please note, that any boms uploaded to demo are publicly visible (!)

+Rebom is also a storage part of our larger product [ReARM](https://github.com/relizaio/rearm).

 ## Load SBOM to Rebom
 Download [Reliza CLI](https://github.com/relizaio/reliza-cli) for your platform.